janastu/iihs_couch_services/README.md

 Test the Superlogin Services using Postman (https://www.getpostman.com/)

-   1) Open Postman and make the HTTP Post request to dbhost with port number with /auth/register like 192.168.99.100:3000/auth/register
+   1) Open Postman and make the HTTP Post request to authservice with port number with /auth/register in the url like authurl:port/auth/register

    2) In Authoriazation click on Basic Auth and type username and password of Couchdb Databse and update the preview request